 LACF-FAPC Scholarships in Manitoba

-There is currently one accredited landscape architecture program at the University of Manitoba, Faculty of Architecture, Department of Landscape Architecture.
+There is currently one LACF-FAPC Scholarship in Manitoba and one accredited landscape architecture program at the University of Manitoba, Faculty of Architecture, Department of Landscape Architecture.

-> Andre Schwabenbauer Scholarship / University of Manitoba
+1/ Andre Schwabenbauer / University of Manitoba MLA Scholarship

-This $1,000 annual scholarship, established in honour of the memory of Andre Schwabenbauer, recognizes and fosters excellence in design.
-Andre felt strongly that landscape architecture is first and foremost a design profession.
-The scholarship is awarded to a student in the MLA program, Faculty of Architecture, Department of Landscape Architecture at the University of Manitoba.
+The LACF Andre Schwabenbauer Scholarship was originally established (2006) in memory of Andre Schwabenbauer, a past CSLA president.
+The scholarship aims "to recognize and foster excellence in design" because Andre felt strongly that landscape architecture is first and foremost a design profession.
+In 2018 and with the consent of the Schwabenbauer family, the original Scholarship was restructured into two distinct and fully endowed scholarship awards including one at the University of Manitoba and the other at Northern Alberta Institue of Technology (NAIT).
+The Andre Schwabenbauer / University of Manitoba MLA Scholarship of $1,000 is awarded to a deserving student enrolled in the MLA program, Faculty of Architecture, Department of Landscape Architecture at the University of Manitoba.

 Who was Andre Schwabenbauer?